pyk595/tp/docs/DeveloperGuide.md

       we do not need to have duplicated code)
     * Cons: More checks are required within each method, may potentially violate Single Responsibility Principle and code quality due to the different types of checks required.

+##### Aspect: How to store dates
+* Alternative 1 (current implementation): `DocumentedDate` objects use a `LocalDate` object to store dates.<br>
+    * Pros: We can encapsulate the processes of date manipulation and comparison.
+    * We can leverage on Java being a strongly typed language to ensure that input and output are less prone to errors.
+    * Cons: Users are restricted in the way they input dates.

+* Alternative 2: Use a `String` to store dates
+    * Pros: More flexibility in terms of user input and input manipulation by the system.
+    * Cons: More processes are required to parse and check for invalid inputs.
+    * Users might be able to abuse the system by parsing a `String` with a long length, which might slow down the system when the system is running more processes while parsing.
+    * Handling of behaviour for specific date types in terms of comparing dates may require more work.

 ## **Documentation, logging, testing, configuration, dev-ops**